kubernetes/website/content/en/docs/tasks/debug-application-cluster/debug-service.md

 The `search` line must include an appropriate suffix for you to find the `Service` name.
-In this case it is looking for `Services` in the local `Namespace` (`default.svc.cluster.local`), `Services` in all `Namespaces` (`svc.cluster.local`), and the cluster (`cluster.local`).
+In this case it is looking for `Services` in the local `Namespace` ("default.svc.cluster.local"), `Services` in all `Namespaces` ("svc.cluster.local"), and lastly for names in the cluster ("cluster.local").
 Depending on your own install you might have additional records after that (up to 6 total).
 The cluster suffix is passed into `kubelet` with the `--cluster-domain` flag.
 We assume that is "cluster.local" in this document, but yours might be different, in which case you should change that in all of the commands above.

 The `options` line must set `ndots` high enough that your DNS client library considers search paths at all.
 Kubernetes sets this to 5 by default, which is high enough to cover all of the DNS names it generates.

-### Does any Service exist in DNS?
+### Does any Service work by DNS name? {#does-any-service-exist-in-dns}

-If the above still fails - DNS lookups are not working for your `Service` - we can take a step back and see what else is not working.
+If the above still fails, DNS lookups are not working for your `Service`.
+We can take a step back and see what else is not working.
 The Kubernetes master `Service` should always work: